2026 수능완성 실전모의고사 1회 변형 (31-42번)

 It aids ____ envisioning your future.

-The DMN is a filter for what you think is beautiful or not beautiful, memorable or not, meaningful ____ not, and it’s what helps to make the arts and aesthetics a very personal experience for each of us.
+The DMN is a ____ for what you think is beautiful or not beautiful, memorable or not, meaningful or not, and it’s what helps to make the arts and aesthetics a very personal experience for each of us.

 33 급진적 설계와 도덕적 가치관